severmanolescu/prism/README.md

 -   `auto-launch` - Auto-start on system boot

 ## Roadmap
--   Weekly/Monthly statistics view
+- ✅ ~~Weekly/Monthly statistics view~~ - Implemented
--   Export data to CSV/JSON
+- ✅ ~~Export data to CSV/JSON~~ - Implemented for Analytics, Productivity, and Goals
--   Custom themes
--   Application goals and limits
+- ✅ ~~Application goals and limits~~ - Implemented with comprehensive Goals system
--   Productivity insights and analytics
+- ✅ ~~Productivity insights and analytics~~ - Implemented with dedicated Productivity page
+- 🚧 Settings page - In progress
+- 📋 Custom themes
+- 📋 Notifications for goal achievements
+- 📋 Desktop widgets for quick stats
--   Cloud sync support
+- 📋 Multi-language support

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.